 Oahu villa rentals are the perfect combination of tropical beauty and elegance, whether you’re staying in a luxurious estate or in a quaint beachfront cottage.
 You can choose to overlook a beautiful pristine beach, stay amidst a tropical rainforest, or stay perched on a hilltop overlooking beautiful Waikiki.
 A getaway to Oahu is perfect for all types of occasions, from weddings and honeymoons to family reunions and friend vacations.

 Oahu is home to many of Hawaii’s most famous landmarks, from the memorials and museums of Pearl Harbor to the surf-perfect waves of the North Shore.
-Other can’t-miss experiences:
+A few other can’t-miss experiences:

-Waikiki Beach – One of the most famous beaches in the world.
+Visit Waikiki Beach, one of the most famous beaches in the world.
 Swim, snorkel, and surf with the iconic Diamond Head crater in the background.

-Hanauma Bay Nature Preserve – Originally a volcanic crater, this clear-blue bay is now home to schools of vibrantly colored fish – a perfect spot for beginner snorkelers.
+See the Hanauma Bay Nature Preserve.
+Originally a volcanic crater, this clear-blue bay is now home to schools of vibrantly colored fish – a perfect spot for beginner snorkelers.

-Iolani Palace – Learn about the history and culture of Hawaii as you tour the official residence of the Hawaiian Kingdom’s last two monarchs, King Kalakaua and his sister/successor, Queen Liliuokalani.
+At Iolani Palace, learn about the history and culture of Hawaii as you tour the official residence of the Hawaiian Kingdom’s last two monarchs, King Kalakaua and his sister/successor, Queen Liliuokalani.

-Polynesian Cultural Center – Sample traditional Hawaiian food, watch Samoan fire-knife dancing, attend a luau, and learn how to hula dance as you tour a series of lively exhibits and villages, which take up over 42 acres on the North Shore.
+Stop by the Polynesian Cultural Center to sample traditional Hawaiian food, watch Samoan fire-knife dancing, attend a luau, and learn how to hula dance as you tour a series of lively exhibits and villages, which take up over 42 acres on the North Shore.